Get My Top 25 Viral Recipes!

 • When bacon is done, remove the pieces to drain and cool on paper towels.
 Serve or store in an airtight container in the refrigerator.

 If you don’t have an air fryer, cooking bacon in the oven is another great method to use.
-It’s easy and clean-up is a breeze.
+It’s easy, and the clean-up is a breeze.

 Frequently Asked Questions